TheDevelolper/Dockerized-TensorFlow-GPU/README.md

 Makes life easier setting up a dockerized environment for running Tensorflow with GPU support from your host machine.

+## Prerequisites
+This project is designed to work on Ubuntu.
+This is the only pre-requisite.
+It's been tested on Ubuntu 18.04.1 LTS.

 ## What's the point?

 Setting up TensorFlow with GPU support can be really tough!
+When I started out it took weeks to get up and running!

-Even with the premade docker image.
-You still need to provision your local machine with the correct versions of the following:
+Even with the help of the premade docker image, you still need to provision your local machine with the correct versions of the following:

 * CUDA 9.0
 * NVidia-Docker
 * TensorFlow's Docker Base image

 So I built this set of bash scripts for Debian / Ubuntu that enable you to set up and running with containerized TensorFlow with GPU support.
+I extended this by adding example tensorflow code.
+It's not the best example in the world for a machine learning project but I felt that it was simple enough to understand and easy to update.

 ## Getting started